evajavadev/JavaMavenAndDatabases/README.md

 ✅ &nbsp; [Lean Account/Develop 17 July](https://github.com/evajavadev/Lean_AccountDevelop17July)

 In account17 the error is solved.
 And `placeOrder` is added.
-Additionally, contains last commit (3 aug) the mapper.
+Additionally to the last commit (3 aug) that contains the mapper.

 <br>
 <br>